John II, Duke of Opava-Ratibor: Life

 He was a son of Duke John I of Opava-Ratibor.
 John I had been the sole heir of the Duchy of Racibórz in 1365 and had founded the Opava-Ratibor branch of the family.
 When the Duchy of Opava was divided in 1377, John I had received the Duchies of Krnov and Bruntál.
 John II's mother was Anna, the daughter of Henry V of Głogów-Żagań.

 After John I's death, his possession were divided by his sons, John II and Nicholas IV.
 Nicholas IV, the younger brother, received a share of Bruntál.
 As Nicholas IV was still a minor, John acted as his regent until 1385.
 When Nicholas IV died (between 1405 and 1407), John II inherited his share of Bruntál.
 John II sold the Duchy of Krnov, which had been separated from Opava in 1377, to Władysław II of Opole in 1384.
 John I had pledged Mikołów and the Duchy of Pless to Władysław II; John II redeemed these possessions.

 In 1387, John II founded the city of Bieruń and appointed a certain Cussowitz as bailiff over Bieruń.
 In 1391, he gave the villages of Imielin, Kosztowy and Chełm Śląski on the eastern border of his duchy to the Bishop of Krakow.
 This implied that these villages were no longer part of Silesia.
 The village of Halemba near Ruda Śląska developed from an iron works founded by his brother Nicholas IV in 1394.
 In 1394, John II founded another iron works, named Bogutzker Hammer, on the spot of the deserted village of Bogucice.
 At the end of the 16th century, this settlement developed into the city of Katowice.

-In 1389, the bishops of Wrocław and Olomouc and the Dukes of Legnica, Oleśnica, Głogów, Opava and Teschen formed and alliance for mutual protection and to preserve the public peace.
+In 1389, the bishops of Wrocław and Olomouc and the Dukes of Legnica, Oleśnica, Głogów, Opava and Teschen formed an alliance for mutual protection and to preserve the public peace.
 John II did not sign this Treaty of Hotzenplotz, because he was a supporter of Margrave Prokop of Moravia.